 The board established a policy ("Additional Credit Policy") on June 9, 2006 that was effective for the Additional Earnings Credit and Additional Annuity Credit decisions beginning in 2006.
 The board's Additional Credit Policy calls for a two-step determination of the allocation as shown in detail in this report.
 This policy was updated at the board's April 2015 meeting to increase the thresholds needed to be met to grant Additional Earnings Credits and to remove the Additional Annuity Credit.

-At the May 2019 meeting, the board granted Additional Earnings Credits of \$10,045,000, pursuant to board policy.
+At the June 2021 meeting, the board granted an Additional Earnings Credits of \$10,036,000 as of June 30, 2020, pursuant to board policy.